telerik/ajax-docs/api/server/Telerik.Web.UI/GridAttachmentColumn.md

 Gets or sets if the filter icon in the  will be visible.

+###  ShowNoSortIcon `Boolean`

+Get or Sets a value indicating whether a no sort icon should appear next to the
+            header button, when a column is not sorted but can be sorted.

 ###  ShowSortIcon `Boolean`

 Get or Sets a value indicating whether a sort icon should appear next to the